ahujas7/ahujas7/README.md

   - An interactive Mandelbrot set fractal built with Java's custom graphics classes
   - Quadratic and cubic Bézier Curve models made with Java's AWT

-📚 I'm looking to expand my knowledge by learning about AI, ML, and data science
+📚 I'm looking to expand my knowledge by learning about ML and data science

 📫 Contact me at: saksham.ahuja@uwaterloo.ca or www.linkedin.com/in/sakshamahuja